factor10/intent/README.md

 Intent is an opinionated test framework for [Dotty](https://dotty.epfl.ch).
 It builds on the following principles:

-* Low cermony test code
+* Low ceremony test code
 * Uniform test declaration
 * Futures and async testing
 * Arranging test state